ONLYOFFICE/onlyoffice-liferay/README.md

 Community Edition vs Integration Edition comparison can be found [here](#onlyoffice-document-server-editions).

-## Installing Liferay ONLYOFFICE integration plugin
+## Installing Liferay ONLYOFFICE integration app

-Either install it from [Liferay Marketplace](https://web.liferay.com/marketplace/-/mp/application/171169174) or if you're building the plugin by yourself simply put compiled .jar file from `build\libs` folder to `/opt/liferay/deploy`.
-Liferay will install the plugin automatically.
+Either install it from [Liferay Marketplace](https://web.liferay.com/marketplace/-/mp/application/171169174) or if you're building the app by yourself simply put compiled .jar file from `build\libs` folder to `/opt/liferay/deploy`.
+Liferay will install the app automatically.

-## Configuring Liferay CONLYOFFICE integration plugin
+## Configuring Liferay CONLYOFFICE integration app

-In order to configure plugin you must navigate to *System Settings* `(Control Panel -> Configuration -> System Settings)`.
+In order to configure the app you must navigate to *System Settings* `(Control Panel -> Configuration -> System Settings)`.
 In *Platform* section click on *Connectors* category and select ONLYOFFICE.

-## Compiling Liferay ONLYOFFICE integration plugin
+## Compiling Liferay ONLYOFFICE integration app

 Simply run `gradle build`.
 Output .jar will be placed inside `build/libs` directory.